RP

 Watch for

-Move on when this stage matches the instruction: in a medium bowl, whisk together soy sauce, sesame oil, and rice vinegar.
+Move on after this instruction is complete: in a medium bowl, whisk together soy sauce, sesame oil, and rice vinegar.

 Finish phase